jamesreaco/sanity-backups/README.md

 ### Create an IAM user.

-To access our S3 bucket we need to create an IAM user to get an
+To access our S3 bucket we need to create an IAM user to get Access and Secret Access keys.

 #### Step 1: Access AWS Console

-1. Go to the AWS Management Console and sign in
+1. Go to the AWS Console.
+2. Log in with your credentials.
-2. In the search bar at the top, type "IAM" and select IAM (Identity and Access Management) from the dropdown
+3. In the search bar at the top, type "IAM" and select IAM (Identity and Access Management) from the dropdown.

 #### Step 2: Navigate to Users

 1. In the IAM dashboard, click on "Users" in the left sidebar.
-2. Click the "Create user" button (orange button on the right)
+2. Click the "Create user" button (orange button on the right).

 #### Step 3: Set User Details